Harrison Delbridge: Melbourne City

 On 28 November 2017 it was announced that Delbridge signed to A-League club Melbourne City on a three-year contract.

 On 21 December 2019, Delbridge scored his first goal for the Melbourne City side with a commanding header against local rivals Melbourne Victory.

 Incheon United

 On 27 January 2021 it was announced that Delbridge signed to K League 1 club Incheon United on a two-year contract.

 International career

-14 September 2022, he had first call-up to the Australia men's national soccer team.
+On 14 September 2022, Delbridge earned his first call-up to the Australia national team.

-25 September 2022, he made his debut, in the starting XI for the Australia men's national soccer team in their 2-0 win over the New Zealand national football team.
+On 25 September 2022, he made his international debut, being in the starting lineup in the 2–0 win over New Zealand.